2ndBillingCycle/naev-wiki/Spoilers.md

 # The Collective

-Time, as it turned out, was swiftly on the side of [[the Collective]], as it turned out.
+Time, as it turned out, was swiftly on the side of [[the Collective]].
 When news of the Incident spread, the Collective went on an immediate offensive, taking advantage of the ensuing chaos and strife within the Empire.
 The drones went forth and attacked all military stations and even civilian colonies, sparing no one.
 Of particular note, Eiroik, once a thriving Imperial mining colony, was completely sterilized.
 This continued until the Empire eventually managed to contain the Collective in the Fortitude system, cutting them off from the rest of the galaxy.
 The two sides have been locked in a stalemate ever since then.

 # The Proteron